apostrophecms/apostrophe-documentation/tutorials/core-concepts/modules/more-modules.md

 ---
-title: More modules
+title: More npm modules for ApostropheCMS
 layout: reference
 ---

-# More on Modules
+# More Modules:

 _This page is about optional modules for Apostrophe.
 For the standard modules, see the_ [_reference_](/modules/README.md)_._

-## More official modules for Apostrophe
+## More official npm modules for ApostropheCMS

 [**Check out our official list of optional modules from the Apostrophe team.**](https://apostrophecms.org/extend) The modules available cover everything: workflow, internationalization, localization, single sign-on \(SSO\), Twitter feeds, redirects, Redis caching, headless APIs for your native, React, Vue and Angular applications, sitemaps and a great deal more.